Pittsburgh police confirms 'active shooter' at synagogue; multiple victims reported

 In the afternoon appearance in Indianapolis, President Trump, who said he'd been in contact with the mayor and governor over the tragedy, called the shooting a wicked, anti-Semitic act of "pure evil."

-First lady Melania Trump, like her husband, tweeted about the incident Saturday.
+First lady Melania Trump, like her husband, tweeted about the shooting Saturday.

 “My heart breaks over the news out of Pittsburgh.
 The violence needs to stop.
 May God bless, guide & unite the United States of America,” she wrote.